GatiAher/gatiaher-hugo/content/projects/Experiments-in-Handwriting-Detection-With-Faster-R-CNN/index.md

 ## 10.4 Find Out Why All_Docs Model Performed Poorly on Checkbox Detection

 The final all_docs model trained on all the documents struggled to detect Filled Checkboxes and Unfilled Checkboxes, even on documents from the Lease PNG dataset.
-Perhaps more examples of checkboxes are needed?